zinrai/jailconf-builder/README.md

 ## Usage

-### Initialize Vanilla Jail
+### Initialize

-Before using Vanilla Jail, you need to initialize the environment:
+Before using `jailconf-builder` , you need to initialize the environment:

 ```
-$ sudo vanilla-jail init
+$ sudo jailconf-builder init
 ```

 This command creates the necessary directories and the main jail.conf file.